sgtcoolguy/axway-open-docs/content/en/docs/appc/Mobile_Backend_Services/Mobile_Backend_Services_How-tos/Troubleshooting_Guide.md

 3007

-Collapse key is required.
+A collapse key is required.
 Include the collapse key in the request.

 If you are using a custom FCM client, you need to include a [collapse key](http://developer.android.com/google/gcm/adv.html) in the request.
 This error is uncommon if you are using the [Modules.CloudPush](#!/api/Modules.CloudPush) module.